By Kristina Schneider, Practice Success Coach

 STEP #2: Stop Checking Your E-mails Outside of Work

 My thought process on this was that I was going to be providing nothing but superb customer service by being so quick to respond and get back to our clients.
-I also thought that it mentally helped me to come into the office in the morning and start my work without having 10 to 15 e-mails piled up that needed responding to.
-I am that person that doesn’t like to see a little red bubble alert on my phone that there’s e-mails that haven’t been opened.
-So, I found myself married to my phone and thus tied to the hip (almost literally!) to my job.
+I also thought that it mentally helped me to come into the office in the morning and start my work without having a ton of e-mails piled up that needed responding to.
+I am that person that doesn’t like to see a little red bubble alert on my phone that there’s e-mails that haven’t been read.
+So, I found myself married to my phone and thus tied to the hip (literally!) to my job.

 What I realized was that I was doing a disservice to myself and to my company.
 The truth is, most people that e-mail in don’t expect an immediate response.
 Most things can wait.
 People know our hours of operation and that they can call and reach someone then if they need a quicker, much more immediate assistance.
 What I had unintentionally done was set up a standard for communication with me and/or for our company.
 People now expected of me to reply quickly and receive responses at all hours of the day, including first thing when I woke up or even late at night before bed.

 So, I hesitantly decided to take Megan up on her suggestion to remove my work e-mail from my phone and see what happened.
 It was nerve-racking at first and created a bit of anxiety for me.
 Once again, the result was that I became much more relaxed, refreshed, and less stressed because I no longer had to think about and do work non-stop.
 People were still being serviced first thing when we got into the office.
 And guess what?
 Not a single person complained or was unhappy.
 The fact of the matter was, nobody expected an immediate response to begin with.
 I had put that unnecessary pressure and standard on myself.